Wirehead (video game)

-Wirehead is an interactive movie developed by the Code Monkeys for the Sega CD, and published by Sega and MGM Interactive in 1995.
+Wirehead is a 1995 interactive film developed by The Code Monkeys and published by Sega for the Sega CD.
+It was produced by MGM Interactive.
 Wirehead was one of the last games released for the Sega CD, and one of the platform's most ambitious full-motion video productions.
-A Sega 32X CD port was planned, but was canceled.

 Gameplay

-Ned Hubbard (Steve Witting) is a mild-mannered family man who just happens to have a wireless device implanted into his brain.
+Ned Hubbard (Steve Witting) is a mild-mannered family man who has a wireless device implanted into his brain.
 When strange men attempt to kidnap Ned from his home, he flees for his life.
 The player guides Ned by manipulating his brain–computer interface.
 Every few seconds, the player must react quickly to an audiovisual prompt, and guide Ned in one of three or four possible directions.
 In most cases, one option advances the game, and the others lead to Ned's downfall.
-Although Ned's evasive manoeuvres are almost invariably non-violent, a few circumstances instigate "combat mode", in which the player has two attack options: punch or kick.
+Although Ned's evasive maneuvers are almost invariably non-violent, a few circumstances instigate "combat mode", in which the player has two attack options: punch or kick.

+Development

+The Sega CD version was released in September 1995.
+A version for the Sega CD 32X was announced, but never released.

+Reception

+Defunct Games gave the game a C+ review score.